denisitpro/ansible-all/roles/vault-install/README.md

 - **`ssl-selfsigned-cert`**: This role is used to generate self-signed certificates when `vault_domain` is set to `selfsign`.

+## mTLS Certificate Requirement for Vault Cluster

+For Vault cluster deployment, an mTLS certificate issued by another HCP Vault instance (e.g., infrastructure Vault) is required.
+This certificate is used for secure communication between Vault cluster nodes and for client authentication.

+The mTLS certificate must be obtained before deploying the Vault cluster and should be placed in the appropriate location for the role to use during installation.

 ## Example Playbook

 ```yaml